Human Research on Station Informing Health in Space and on Earth

-Category: Space Hits: 7Expedition 64 Flight Engineer Victor Glover of NASA poses for a portrait inside the International Space Station’s Kibo laboratory module.
+Category: Space Hits: 8Expedition 64 Flight Engineer Victor Glover of NASA poses for a portrait inside the International Space Station’s Kibo laboratory module.

 Human research is key aboard the International Space Station as NASA and its international partners learn to keep crews healthy during long-term exploration missions.
 The station hosts a variety of advanced space science hardware enabling these unique experiments and more in the weightless environment of the orbiting lab.